 On June 27, 2005 the U.S. Supreme Court announced its decision in Castle Rock v.
 Gonzalez.
 In this case, the estranged husband of Gonzales defied a restraining order and kidnapped their three daughters, ages 7-10.
 Over many hours, the police were repeatedly called, even begged to act.
 Mrs. Gonzales eventually went to the police station and pled with them, but they did nothing.
 Not long after her last, in-person appeal for help, Gonzales’ husband committed suicide by cop by firing on the police station.
 Shortly thereafter, his three daughters were found, dead, in his nearby pickup truck.
 He murdered them before attacking the police station.

-The court affirmed decades of lower court precedence in holding that the police have a duty only to deter and investigate crime for the public at large, but not for any individual; the police could not be held liable even though they did nothing to assist Gonzales despite her repeated, obviously valid and pitiful pleas for help.
+Gonzales sued, and the Supreme Court affirmed decades of lower court precedence in holding that the police have a duty only to deter and investigate crime for the public at large, but not for any individual; the police could not be held liable even though they did nothing to assist Gonzales despite her repeated, obviously valid and pitiful pleas for help.

 This might seem outrageous, but it is rational and necessary.
-Most people would be amazed, even shocked, to learn how few officers are patrolling their community at any time of the day or night.
+Most would be amazed, even shocked, to learn how few officers are patrolling their community at any time of the day or night.
 It is impossible for the police to guarantee protection to any individual, and if they could be successfully sued for failing to provide such protection, what city could possibly afford a police force?
 Who would become a police officer knowing they’d spend every day and every dime fending off lawsuits?

 Police agencies are always understaffed.
 As a consequence, they staff their shifts with the most officers when most are required: evenings in general and Friday and Saturday nights in particular.
 Police agencies virtually always have the fewest officers working during weekday shifts when school is in session.

 The police, pre-Ferguson Effect, loved to catch bad guys in the act, and would love nothing more than to stop school shooters, but the police are primarily reactive rather than proactive.
 There aren’t many of them, and they’re not well prepared to deal, in terms of weapons, training or procedure, with actual terrorism, which employs military methods, weapons, tactics and objectives.
 By the time a police officer is notified of a school shooting, students and staff will already be wounded and dead, and more will die as the police rush to the school.
-It is true that more police agencies are changing their response models and training regarding school shootings, but such things take many years to fully implement, if a given local law enforcement agency is implementing them at all, and training and policy can’t warp time or shorten distances.
+It is true more police agencies are changing their response models and training regarding school shootings, but such things take many years to fully implement, if a given local law enforcement agency is implementing them at all, and training and policy can’t warp time or shorten distances.

 Of three unarmed coach/security officers in the involved building, one tried to attack the shooter and was killed.
 Two followed the contemporary rules of school safety and hid.
 They survived, but were later fired.
 One somehow doubts the family of the dead coach is glad he was forcibly unarmed.
 He is lauded a hero.
 One suspects his family would rather have him back.